mCRL2org/mCRL2/doc/sphinx/developer_manual/libraries/pbes/pbes-inst-solving.rst

 Structure graph
 """""""""""""""

-A structure graph, \cite{keiren_structural_2012}, is a graph structure that captures BESs in their full generality.
+A structure graph, see [KRW12]_, is a graph structure that captures BESs in their full generality.
 Structure graphs generalize other graphs, such as dependency graphs, in the representation of equations systems since they do not require that each vertex necessarily represents a proposition variable occurring at the left-hand side of some equation; also by facilitating to reason about Boolean constants.

 .. _strcture-graph: